The Accordion Americana Project

-The intentions of Accordion Americana are to present the accordion in the best possible light, to tell the stories of working accordionists, some well known and others seldom heard of, and to share their contributions to live and recorded music within the last fifty years.
+The intentions of Accordion Americana are to tell the stories of working accordionists, some well known and others seldom heard of, and to share their contributions to live and recorded music within the last fifty years.
 With a few special exceptions, the focus is on the piano accordion and the role that it has played in Americana music, from Roots, Country and Pop music to Blues and Jazz.

 Part II, The Future